WATCH: David Ross plays catch with Cubs' Jason Heyward from Wrigley bleachers

 The former teammates were reunited through playing catch in between innings

 Former Cubs catcher David Ross filled in for Jessica Mendoza on ESPN's broadcast of Sunday Night Baseball between the Cardinals and Cubs as a color commentator.
-The broadcast booth for this one was a makeshift one out in the right-field bleachers in right field.
+The broadcast booth for this one was a makeshift one out in the right-field bleachers.

 With former teammate Ross close enough, Cubs right fielder Jason Heyward decided to play catch with him between innings early in the game.
 Via ESPN: